kubewarden/kubewarden.io/content/blog/2024/04/kubewarden-1-12-release.md

   continue even on policy intialization errors.
 This provides users with a UX where they don't need to check policy-server error logs and each of the policies if some is failing (with misconfigured policy settings for example).
-  This is disabled by default, as it has security drawbacks.
+  This feature is currently alpha as it needs more polishing.
+Because of that, this is disabled by default.
 Users can set the env var `KUBEWARDEN_CONTINUE_ON_ERRORS` for policy-server if they wish to enable this feature flag.
 - The `kubewarden-controller` chart now exposes a value for configuring the